raffriff42/OneLocale/docs/reference/translator-notes.md

 #### Multi-line sections

 Multi-line sections look different because they don't have '`=`' on every line like normal sections.
-Multi-line text *should* be labeled with a comment - something like:
-`; • Entire section should be translated`
+Multi-line text *should* be labeled with a comment - something like: `; • Entire section should be translated` - but many times they aren't.

-- The entire section should be translated.
+- The entire section should be translated (except  `%variables%`)
 - Indent text with '`\t`'.
 - Blank lines are ignored on input; use '`\n`' if you need an empty line on output.
 - Remove line breaks (allow word wrap) with `\w` at the start or end of line